Hi everyone! Today I’m going to be reviewing Excuse Me While I Ugly Cry by Joya Goffney.

 I have to say, Quinn was certainly determined when it came to completing her list.
-She was definitely a really interesting character, and I found myself relating to her in a lot of different ways.
+She was definitely a fascinating character, and I found myself relating to her in a lot of different ways.
 Throughout the book, her strength and bravery only increased, and I loved watching her develop.
-Quinn is definitely up there with my favourite characters from this year – along with the other amazing characters, of course!
+Quinn is definitely up there with my favourite characters from this year – along with the other amazing characters in here, of course!

 Another really important topic explored in this book was racism, which I thought was really well done by the author.
-Quinn’s race was a really important part of her identity and throughout the book she struggled to come to terms with the racism her race faced.
-It’s definitely really important that issues like these are explored in books because it can really impact readers’ mindsets and I really applaud the way Goffney incorporated it throughout.
+Quinn’s race was a really important part of her identity and throughout the book she struggled to come to terms with the racism she faced.
+It’s so important that issues like these are explored in books because it can really impact readers’ mindsets and I really applaud the way Goffney incorporated it throughout.